Stubai Alps

 The Stubai Alps (Stubaier Alpen, /de/) is a mountain range in the Central Eastern Alps of Europe.
 It derives its name from the Stubaital valley to its east and is located southwest of Innsbruck, Austria.
 Several peaks form the border between Austria and Italy.
 The range is bounded by the Inn River valley to the north; the Sill River valley (Wipptal) and the Brenner Pass to the east (separating it from the Zillertal Alps); the Ötztal and Timmelsjoch to the west (separating it from the Ötztal Alps), and to the south by tributaries of the Passer River and Eisack.

 Geography

-Important parts of the Stubai Alps show signs of glaciation.
+Some parts of the Stubai Alps show signs of glaciation.

 The northern part around the Sellrain valley and the Kühtai is now only lightly glaciated and a popular ski touring destination (Zischgeles, Lampsenspitze, Pirchkogel, Sulzkogel).
 The High Stubai around the upper Stubai valley is still heavily glaciated and a classic high mountain touring region in the Eastern Alps.
 Here there is a glacier ski area on the Stubai Glacier.

 Together with the Ötztal Alps to the west, with which they are linked by the saddle of Timmelsjoch, the Stubai Alps form one of the biggest mountain blocks of the Eastern Alps.